Psychology of Character RFP Winners

 “Structure and Consistency of Character”

-Principal Investigator: Dr. Brenda L. McDaniel (Kansas State University)
+Principal Investigator: Dr. Brenda L. McDaniel (The University of Tennessee, Chatanooga)

 For almost a century, the existence of character has been debated by psychologists with central issues being the definition and consistency of character.
 The present project examines character as a collection of moral tendencies or dispositions such as being honest or forgiving others.
 Specifically, different categories of moral dispositions are compared to see which categories are more likely to predict moral behavior.
 The degree of overlap between different categorizations is examined to help identify the possible structure of character.
 To examine consistency, moral dispositions from a single individual across multiple time periods are collected and moral dispositions found in both children and young adults are compared.
 This research design allows for the assessment of individual changes in character across short time spans such as weeks and months as well as developmental changes in character spanning several years.
 Beyond time, situational characteristics and influences can also affect consistency.
 Some situational characteristics involve how well you know other people in the situation and your level of interest in the activities occurring in the situation.
 These characteristics are thought to influence the expression of certain behaviors as well as the opportunity to display those behaviors.
 For instance, if you are in a situation where there is no conflict and no one is in need of help, it would be hard to display the moral characteristic of bravery.
 Hence, assessing situational characteristics are critical in the study of character.
 In a similar way, situational influences are also important in the study of character.
 Some situational influences involve the moral characteristics and behaviors displayed by others such as parents and peers.
 Of particular interest in the present project were those individuals that are looked up to or named as role models and their impact on an individual’s moral identity and behavior.